hoangchu/xview-codesamples/README.md

 Here are some of the characteristics of a SDL Tridion TOM.NET templates project using XView:

 - A C# class library that has a reference to the XView.dll (beside some Tridion dlls).
+- That C# class library contains View classes that match to Compound Templates in Tridion.
+- That C# class library has a TridionContext derived class.
+- That C# class library has a Controller derived class.
 - That C# class library produces a DLL and a Template Building Block (TBB).
-- That TBB is an XView Controller and it's used in all Compound Templates in Tridion.
+- That TBB is the Controller derived class and it's used in all Compound Templates in Tridion.
-- Each Compound Template has one single TBB: the XView Controller.
+- Each Compound Template has one single TBB: the Controller derived class.
-- The XView Controller produces one package variable: Output.
+- The Controller derived class produces one package variable: Output.

 The picture below depicts the XView's decoupled architecture.
 ![XView Architecture](xview.png)